Hieromon/AutoConnect/mkdocs/menu.md

 <img src="images/newap.png" style="border-style:solid;border-width:1px;border-color:lightgrey;width:280px;" />

 If you want to configure with static IP, uncheck "**Enable DHCP**".
-Once the WiFi connection is established, the entered static IP configuration is saved in the credentials and restored to the station configuration via the [Open SSIDs](#open-ssids) menu.
+Once the WiFi connection is established, the entered static IP[^1] configuration is saved in the credentials and restored to the station configuration via the [Open SSIDs](#open-ssids) menu.

+[^1]: AutoConnect will not check the syntax and validity of the entered IP address.
+If the entered static IPs are incorrect, it cannot connect to the access point.

 <img src="images/newap_static.png" style="border-style:solid;border-width:1px;border-color:lightgrey;width:280px;" />